Welcome to MTG Meta Breakers! This series is devoted to helping you take on some of the most common decks in your favorite formats (aka “the meta”).

 Best Matchups Against Lotus Field in Pioneer

 Decks that can win quickly are the best matchups against Lotus Field.
-Lotus can usually “go off” by turn five, or on turn four with an Arboreal Grazer.
+Lotus can consistently “go off” by turn five, or on turn four with an Arboreal Grazer.
 Any deck that can’t win this fast needs help in the form of hand disruption or counterspells.

 Mono-White Aggro is a great matchup, thanks to its fast clock and Thalia, Guardian of Thraben taxing all the noncreature spells Lotus wants to play.
 Mono-White’s creatures grow too quickly for Lotus to answer, and even an early board wipe is sometimes not fast enough.